Table of Contents

 Cinque Terre Hiking Tours

 If you don’t want to drive or take public transport, you can join one of these Day Trips to Cinque Terre from various cities in Italy.
 However, only some of them include hiking in Cinque Terre.
 It is still a great way to see and experience these stunning coastal villages.
+So pack your hiking gear and lets go!

 >La Spezia: Cinque Terre Guided Hiking Tour (hiking trip)